spiralnebula/shumput/README.md

 Shumput
 =======

-Input component package.
+*Input component package*

  - Decies when text is to be verified
  - Verifies text and can return weather its valid or not along with text

 ```javascript
 shumput.make({